In just one day admire and enjoy the two top must-see sights in Bulgaria.

 – Audio guides in English, Spanish and Italian – 5 Euro per device

-– Hotel pick-ups and drop offs cost + 5/10 euro (depending on location) per reservation (not per person).
-The pick-ups or drop offs must be reserved during the process of reservation.
+– Hotel pick-ups and drop-offs cost + 15 euro per reservation (not per person).
+The pick-ups or drop-offs must be reserved during the process of reservation.

 – Friendly English-speaking driver throughout the tour

 – Transfers with a comfortable air-conditioned vehicle

 – Parking fees

 – Meals & beverages